b-k/unicode-falafel/README.md

 ### Overly specific

-Falafel has the level of specificity of many other emoji, such as the croissant.
+Falafel has a level of specificity comparable to many other emoji, such as those for the croissant, bento box, or döner kebab.

 ### Open ended